sannidhiteredesai/kafka/README.md

 > < Employee Id > < Employee Name > < Employee Salary >

 We will see how the same information when stored as string/avro/json/... is converted to bytes to sent to kafka.

+### Handling error messages with DLQ
+Let's say we have a Kafka consumer that consumes JSON messages from a source topic.
+But due to some reason one of the JSON messages on source topic is malformed.
+This will lead to an exception when the consumer tries to decode the bytes from source topic as JSON.
+To handle such a scenario weuse DLQs (Dead Letter Queues) and send the malformed JSON messages to DLQ so that the consumer does not stop because of malformed JSONs.
+The implementation for that can be found [here](https://github.com/sannidhiteredesai/kafka/tree/master/kafka_and_python/producer_consumer/consumer_with_dlq_logic/consumer_with_error_handling.py)